15 Best Adobe Workfront Alternatives in 2023

 Productive is an all-in-one project management software that covers sales pipeline management, resource allocation, and project management.

-The tool emphasizes financials and profitability, providing tools to track employee cost rates, company overhead costs, and revenue prediction through resource planning and progress reports.
+The tool emphasizes financials and profitability, providing tools to track employee cost rates, company overhead costs, and revenue prediction through resource planning and project progress reports.

 However, some users have criticized Productive's task management component, and others would like to see additional sales pipeline features to make it a complete tool.